tildes-community/tildes-reextended/ReadMe.md

 * [x] The "Back To Top" button has been separated out into its own feature.
 It used to be apart of the "Jump To New Comments" one.
 * [ ] The "Random Tildes Logo" feature now picks from theme-appropriate logos instead of a regular tilde character. [*WIP](https://gitlab.com/tildes-community/tildes-reextended/issues/7)
-* [ ] The "Jump To New Comment" button now uncollapses comments if the new one is collapsed or is inside a collapsed one. [*WIP](https://gitlab.com/tildes-community/tildes-reextended/issues/8)
+* [x] The "Jump To New Comment" button now uncollapses comments if the new one is collapsed or is inside a collapsed one.

 #### User Labels